HenrikSamuelsson/course-introduction-to-software-product-management/introduction-to-spm.md

 ### Why Process?

+A process organizes how the work happens in distinct phases during the development of a product.

 ### Why Requirements?

 A requirement describes a need that a product shall full fill.
 A requirement shall only describe a single need, a product will hence most often have a set of requirements.
-Requirements shall be documented to avoid confusion about what needs to be done.
+Requirements shall be clear and documented, to avoid confusion between the client and the developers about what needs to be done.

 ### Why Planning?

-The author Alan Lakein calls planning
+The author Alan Lakein describes planning in the following way:

 > Planning is bringing the future into the present so you can do something about it now.

-Wikipedia defines planning as
+Wikipedia defines planning as:

 > Planning is the process of thinking regarding the activities required to achieve a desired goal, planning is anticipating monitoring and review.